hmlauth/LIRI-node-app/README.md

      * Plot of the movie.
      * Actors in the movie.
      ```
-     *If the user doesn't type a movie in, the program will output data for the movie 'Mr. Nobody.'
+     <em>*If the user doesn't type a movie in, the program will output data for the movie 'Mr. Nobody.'</em>

 4. `node liri.js do-what-it-says`
 - Using the `fs` Node package, LIRI will take the text inside of `random.txt` and then use it to call one of LIRI's commands.
 This will run for any of the commands.